TareHimself/osu-ai/README.md

 - Showcase videos [Clicking](https://www.youtube.com/watch?v=ZgHyN98iR1M&t=5s) and [Aiming](https://www.youtube.com/watch?v=YEoSrtow8Qw).

-- This repo only works on windows due to how screenshots are taken during testing.
+- This repo only works on windows due to how screenshots are taken during testing (Note this is being worked on).

 ## Quick Start
+### Note this process is currently being worked on and may not currently work
 - The following assume that your monitor/screen size is 1920x1080 (plan to make it dynamic later)
 - Clone this repository and also these forked repositories [osu-framework](https://github.com/TareHimself/osu-framework) and [osu lazer](https://github.com/TareHimself/osu-ml). make sure that osu-framework and osu lazer are in the same directory
 - Open up the cloned osu lazer repo and replace the first line in "config.txt" with the path to your cloned version of this repo.